 The past month been especially difficult personally for Fish, whose 29-year-old daughter Caryssa died in Florida in February.

-Fish said the team has put him on its shoulders — particularly Hall, Neumann and Blevins — during a time of grief.
+Fish said the team has put him on its shoulders — particularly Hall and fellow seniors Sam Neumann and Keljin Blevins — during a time of grief.

 “Beyond everything, a month ago I was faced with reality of losing a child,” Fish said.
 “Not sure I was going to make it.
 Not sure I wanted to get out of bed.
 I leaned on these three guys and they carried us.